 The American bison is North America’s largest land mammal.
 Their huge size and long coats characterize these gigantic animals.
 Bison may have poor eyesight, but their sense of smell and hearing is excellent.
 They are often called buffalos, but these can only be found in South Asia and Africa.

 The North American bison consists of two species, wood bison and plains bison.
 These animals occur in the United States and Canada.
 They are quite a massive animal growing up to 11 feet long, with weights of 2000 pounds.

 What Is A Keystone Species?

 A keystone species is an animal species that has a tremendous impact on the environment relative to its abundance.
-If a keystone species is removed from its habitat, then there will be an imbalance, causing a negative impact on the ecosystem.
+If a keystone species is removed from its habitat, there will be an imbalance, hurting the ecosystem.

 Why Is The Bison A Keystone Species?